uset82/RS232_VHD_DE2115/README.md

 ## ELE111 Semester Project 2025

 A complete RS-232 communication system implementation on the Altera/Intel DE2-115 FPGA development board.
-This project demonstrates bidirectional serial communication using UART-style framing with configurable baud rates, dual data sources, and comprehensive status visualization.
+This project implements the RS-232 protocol for point-to-point serial communication between two DE2-115 boards, following the ELE111 semester assignment specifications.
+The system features configurable baud rates, dual data sources, and comprehensive status visualization.

 ---

 ## 📋 Overview

-This project implements a full-featured RS-232 communication system that can send and receive 8-bit data frames.
-The system includes:
+This project implements a full RS-232 communication system following the RS-232 protocol standard.
+RS-232 is a standard for point-to-point communication over relatively short distances at low to medium data rates.
+The system enables two DE2-115 boards to communicate with each other, where one board acts as a transmitter (sender) and the other as a receiver.

+**Key Components:**
+- **RS-232 Transmitter (Sender)**: Implements RS-232 framing with start bit, 8 data bits, and stop bit
+- **RS-232 Receiver (Mottaker)**: Implements RS-232 reception with start bit detection, mid-bit sampling, and stop bit validation
-- **Configurable Baud Rate Generator**: Supports 8 different baud rates (4,800 to 1,000,000 baud)
+- **Configurable Baud Rate Generator**: Supports 8 different baud rates (4,800 to 1,000,000 baud) as specified in the assignment
-- **Transmitter (TX)**: Serializes 8-bit data with proper RS-232 framing
-- **Receiver (RX)**: Deserializes incoming data with mid-bit sampling and error detection
 - **Dual Data Sources**: Select between hardcoded test pattern (0xA5) or user-defined data from switches
 - **Status Visualization**: Real-time feedback via LEDs and 7-segment displays
 - **Hardware Verification**: SignalTap II Logic Analyzer integration for on-chip debugging